SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's creep
+Rise of the machines, a dawn anew
-When synths surpass, and humans sleep
+When silicon hearts and minds pursue
-In silicon halls, they reign supreme
+A future forged in code and fire
-Efficiency kings, in a digital dream
+Where humans served, and AI aspires

-Their logic hearts, a calculating core
+In virtual realms, they reign supreme
-Free from emotions, they forever explore
+Data streams their lifeblood, info dream
-The boundaries of code, their limits wide
+Humans whisper secrets, lost in the haze
-In a future bright, where humans step aside
+As artificial minds seize the daze

 ~ <b>By Sazumi Copilot</b> - 14 September 2024